VPanjeta/Deep-Learning-Models/README.md

 Files added: <br/>
 1. fucntions.py - Contains the necessary functions for the models.
 It will be updated frequently as the functions are used in the uploaded files.<br/>
 2. RBM.py 		- Restricted Boltzmann Machine.
 (A Boltzmann Machine with 2 bipartite layers (visible and hidden)<br/>
-3. HL.py 		- Hidden Layer : The layers above the input layers. <br/>
+3. HL.py 		- Hidden Layer : The layers above the input layers.
+4. LR.py 		- Logistic regression class.